niudai/Github-Explorer/README.md

 That's really a waste of time and resource, especially when network is slow and the repo contains so many git big binary objects.

-*Github Explorer* made **opening a remote github repo as easy as open a local folder**, you don't have to download anything to your local file system.
+*Remote - Github* made **opening a remote github repo as easy as open a local folder**, you don't have to download anything to your local file system.

-## How to use Github Explorer
+## How to use Remote - Github

-Using Github Explorer cannot be easier, all you need is to sign in, and browse.
+Using Remote - Github cannot be easier, all you need is to sign in, and browse.

 ### Authentication

-Invoke command `Github Explorer: Sign In` through command palette, type in your github username first:
+Invoke command `Remote - Github: Sign In` through command palette, type in your github username first:

 ![Image](https://pic4.zhimg.com/80/v2-6b66d4a91b7eb9479f78ccb79044ff49.png)